slabasan/benchpark/docs/add-a-system-config.rst

 To manually validate your new system, you should initialize it and run an existing experiment such as saxpy.
 For example::

-  ./bin/benchpark system init --dest=modifiedx86-system modifiedx86
+  benchpark system init --dest=modifiedx86-system modifiedx86
-  ./bin/benchpark experiment init --dest=saxpy saxpy
-  ./bin/benchpark setup ./saxpy ./modifiedx86-system workspace/
+  benchpark experiment init --dest=saxpy saxpy benchpark setup ./saxpy ./modifiedx86-system workspace/

 Then you can run the commands provided by the output, the experiments should be built and run successfully without any errors.